 The USENIX Security Symposium brings together researchers, practitioners, system administrators, system programmers, and others interested in the latest advances in security of computer systems.
+The 14th USENIX Security Symposium will be held August 1-5, 2005, in Baltimore, MD.

-If you are working on any practical aspects of security or applications of cryptography, the program committee encourages you to submit a paper.
-Submissions are due on January 25, 2004, 11:59 p.m.
+All researchers are encouraged to submit papers covering novel and scientifically significant practical works in security or applied cryptography.
+Submissions are due on February 4, 2005, 11:59 p.m.
 PST.
-The Symposium will span five days: a two-day training program will be followed by a two and one half day technical program, which will include refereed papers, invited talks, Work-in-Progress reports, panel discussions, and Birds-of-a-Feather sessions.
+The Symposium will span five days: a two-day training program will be followed by a two and one-half day technical program, which will include refereed papers, invited talks, Work-in-Progress reports, panel discussions, and Birds-of-a-Feather sessions.